EnteSuessSauer/HypeStats/README.md

-## HypeStats - Hypixel Bedwars Stats Companion
+## HypeStats - Hypixel Stats Companion

-HypeStats is a companion application for Minecraft Bedwars players that provides easy access to player statistics, lobby tracking, and game analysis.
+HypeStats is a companion application for Minecraft players that provides easy access to Hypixel statistics, lobby tracking, and game analysis.

 ### Features